 Brilliant Earth Group, Inc. was formed as a Delaware corporation on June 2, 2021 for the purpose of facilitating an initial public offering ("IPO") and executing other related organizational transactions to acquire and carry on the business of Brilliant Earth, LLC.
 Brilliant Earth, LLC was originally incorporated in Delaware on August 25, 2005, and subsequently converted to a limited liability company on November 29, 2012.
-Brilliant Earth Group, Inc., the sole managing member of Brilliant Earth, LLC, consolidates Brilliant Earth, LLC and both are collectively referred to herein as "the Company" the "Company".
+Brilliant Earth Group, Inc., the sole managing member of Brilliant Earth, LLC, consolidates Brilliant Earth, LLC and both are collectively referred to herein as the "Company".

-The Company designs, procures and sells ethically-sourced diamonds, gemstones and jewelry online and through 32 showrooms operating within the United States ("U.S.") as of June 30, 2023.
+The Company designs, procures and sells ethically-sourced diamonds, gemstones and jewelry online and through showrooms operating within the United States ("U.S.").
 Co-headquarters are located in San Francisco, California and Denver, Colorado.